joewiththeflow/testcapstone/README.md

 The dropdb command is only required if you wish to delete an already existing `capstone` database that you have created.

 The app has been designed to populate the database with sample Movie and Actor data when it is run if the 'capstone' database is empty of records.
 See `sample_data.py` for the sample data.
-Uncomment the following section and run to populate the database on first run:
+Uncomment the following section in `app.py` and run to populate the database on first run:

 ```
 # #########################################